RCIC-UCI-Public/website-rcic/docs/source/slurm/examples.rst

 All jobs must have the same initial options (e.g. memory needs, time limit, etc.), but usually have different input parameters.

-Using a job array instead of a large number of separate serial jobs is advantageous since the scheduler does not have to analyze job requirements for each task in the array separately, so it will run these jobs more efficiently.
+:underline:`Using a job array instead of a large number of separate serial jobs is advantageous` since the scheduler does not have to analyze job requirements for each task in the array separately, so it will run these jobs more efficiently.